BlackListener/BlackListener-v1/README.md

 __Default Prefix: `b:`, Configurable with `b:setprefix \<Prefix\>`__

- - Invite command is cannot be used with not allowed invite command, need to be allowed by Guild Admins.
+ - Invite command is cannot be used with not allowed, need to be allowed by Guild Admins.

 | Command | How does it work | どのように動くか | Is needed Admin permission |
 | ------- | ---------------- | ---------------- | - |